Dry Sockets – Causes, risk factors & prevention –

-Risk factors for dry sockets.
+Risk factors for developing a dry socket.

-a) Not following your dentist’s postoperative instructions –
+A – Not following your dentist’s postoperative instructions –

-b) Having a history of previously experiencing dry sockets –
+B – Having a history of previously experiencing dry sockets –

 Understanding why you’ve been at risk before may help you to avoid this complication with future extractions.

-c) Having undergone a difficult or surgical extraction –
+C – Having undergone a difficult or surgical extraction –

 Studies indicate that the higher the level of tissue trauma created during the extraction process, the greater the chances of dry socket formation.
 And while this may seem a risk factor beyond your control, we explain why it isn’t entirely.